pazzk-labs/evse/docs/markdown/development_board.md

 ### Basic Package
 When you purchase the Pazzk EVSE Development Board, the following items are included:

-- 11kW Single-phase AC EVSE reference hardware
+- Single-phase AC EVSE reference hardware
-- Complete hardware design source
 - Open-source EVSE firmware (Community Edition)
 - Technical support is limited to unofficial assistance via community forums and GitHub Issues.